geomob/geomob-website/_posts/2020-05-06-map-6th-geomob-online-details.markdown

 [dashboard tracking the effects of the virus on the UK property market](https://www.getagent.co.uk/coronavirus-housing-market).

 * [Ed Parsons](https://twitter.com/edparsons), Google's Geospatial Technologist,
-will share with us some of their efforts in response to the virus.
+will discuss "_Responsible use of Geo during the COVID-19 outbreak_"

 <div class="heading">The organizer:</div>
 Geomob is organized by [Ed Freyfogle](https://twitter.com/freyfogle) and